shanicohen1902/typescript-introduction-workshop/slidev/slides.md

 ```

 <!--
+Dynamically typed - what doe's it means? there is no type. the type is on run time
+python - optional typing
 camelCase.
-semicolon ;Dynamically typed - what doe's it means? there is no type. the type is on run time
-python - optional typing
+semicolon ;
 -->

 ---